littlejohntj/SharePlayCombineApp/README.md

 Scope of character selection work

-A static number of characters on screen
+✅A static number of characters on screen
 Represent characters as buttons
 We want visual indication as to who has selected a character If a character has been selected,